Juniper/jccm/readme.md

 - **Multi-Platform Support:** Available for both Intel-based and ARM-based macOS systems and Intel-based Windows systems.
 - **Social Login Support:** Google Social SSO Login is currently in the tech preview stage.
 - **Network Search Support:** Network subnet search to generate an inventory file is in the tech preview stage.
+- **Bastion Host Proxy Support**

+## Bastion Host Proxy Support

+- **Overview:** This feature enables access to target devices through a bastion host proxy, commonly referred to as a jump server.
+- **Supported Systems:** Currently, Linux machines equipped with OpenSSH server/client are supported for use as the bastion host proxy.

+### Note on Junos Machines

+- While Junos machines are technically capable of functioning as bastion hosts, they are not recommended due to performance limitations and potential adverse effects on regular operations.

+## Usage

+To configure a Linux machine as your bastion host proxy, ensure that the OpenSSH server/client is properly set up and accessible.
+For guidance on configuring OpenSSH, refer to the [OpenSSH documentation](https://www.openssh.com/manual.html).

+### Performance Considerations

+- **Linux Machines:** Optimal for use as bastion hosts due to their robust handling of SSH connections and minimal impact on device performance.
+- **Junos Machines:** Should be avoided as bastion hosts where possible to prevent degradation in the machine's core functionalities and overall performance.

 ## Device Adoption Demo